 It’s kind of like those ‘hidden image’ illustrations: once you see it, you can’t stop seeing it.

-So if you’re interested in getting some real-world, practical advice on how to spot and fix these kinds of issues, I invite you to preview the course at my new UX training website.
+So if you’re interested in getting some real-world, practical advice on how to spot and fix these kinds of issues, I invite you to preview the course at my new UX training website, the UX 365 Academy.

 I also encourage you to download my FREE UI Checklist: 4 Steps to Reduce Visual Clutter.
 It’ll show you how to boost signal by removing visual clutter in the UI — without the need for a full-scale redesign.
 These 4 simple categories of change will make a huge difference in simplifying your redesign work, whether that be an app, website or enterprise system.